1. Get Started

 2.4.1 ASL5115EVBSLAV Evaluation board

-The master board is populated with one UJA1163 System Basic Chip (SBC) IC, to enable the communication
+The board is populated with one UJA1163 System Basic Chip (SBC) IC, to enable the communication

 with the microcontroller or Vector CANoe through CAN (FD) protocol, and to supply the MLC populated in

-the same board, together with the MLCs populated in the slave boards hanging from the master board.
+the same board, together with the MLCs populated in the boards hanging from the leader board.
 A

-maximum of 9 slave boards can hang from a single master board.
+maximum of 9 boards can hang from a single leader board.

 Figure identifies important components on the ASL5x15EVBSLAV

-Example of connection between a master board and a slave board.
-Up to 9 slave boards
+Example of connection between a leader board and a board.
+Up to 9 boards

 2.4.2 S32K144EVBQ100 Evaluation board